May Maadham: Release and reception

 May Maadham was released on 9 September 1994.
-Malini Mannath of The Indian Express wrote on the same day, "Despite its flaws, May Maadham is an engaging little film that is worth viewing".
-Thulasi of Kalki appreciated the film for Sreeram's cinematography, Rahman's music, Mohan's dialogues and the cast performances.
-The film was commercially unsuccessful, breaking GV Films' success streak that began in 1990.
-The film was subsequently dubbed in Telugu under the title Hrudayanjali in 1998.
+Malini Mannath of The Indian Express gave the film a positive review, writing that "Despite its flaws, May Maadham is an engaging little film that is worth viewing".
+Thulasi of Kalki appreciated the film for P.C.
+Sreeram's cinematography, A.R.
+Rahman's music, Mohan's dialogues and the performances of the cast.

+Despite the positive reviews, the film was commercially unsuccessful, and proved to be a financial setback for the movie's production company GV Films, which had earlier produced back-to-back box office successes in Anjali and Thalapathi.

+In 1998, the film was dubbed in Telugu under the title Hrudayanjali.
+Prior to the film's release, the film's soundtrack was well received.